aleszilagyi/everis_bcamp_netflix_home_page/README.md

 ## :bookmark: About

-Simple clone project of the Netflix Home-page, as a way of learning and improving the use of HTML5, CSS, Javascript and a little bit of JQuery, through the course "Recreating the Netflix Interface", in the bootcamp "everis FullStack Developer" at [Digital Innovation One] (https://web.digitalinnovation.one/), taught by [Felipe Aguiar] (https://github.com/felipeAguiarCode).
+Simple clone project of the Netflix Home-page, as a way of learning and improving the use of HTML5, CSS, Javascript and a little bit of JQuery, through the course "Recreating the Netflix Interface", in the bootcamp "everis FullStack Developer" at [Digital Innovation One](https://web.digitalinnovation.one/), taught by [Felipe Aguiar](https://github.com/felipeAguiarCode).

 ## :rocket: Stack